syeddanish41/wAlnut/README.md

      days of the week.
 This is based on the learning principle that if you want to get really good at something you have to work on it consecutively everyday.

-3. E-mail quinnliu@vt.edu the following:
+3. E-mail quinnliuvideos@gmail.com the following:
+   - <b>NOTE: If you emailed quinnliu@vt.edu after Oct.
+3rd I am currently unable to check it right now while in Europe.
+Please e-mail quinnliuvideos@gmail.com :)</b>
    - Link to source code of project you enjoyed working on the most preferably in Python.
 I am really just looking for good object oriented design and good documentation.